joealewine/blockchain-rhos/howto/console-deploy-ocp.md

 ## Before you begin
 {: #deploy-ocp-prerequisites}

-1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [OpenShift Container Platform 3.11](https://docs.openshift.com/container-platform/3.11/welcome/index.html){: external}.
+1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [OpenShift Container Platform](https://docs.openshift.com/container-platform/4.2/welcome/index.html){: external} 3.11, 4.1, or 4.2.

-2. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html#installing-the-cli){: external} to deploy the platform.
+2. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.2/cli_reference/get_started_cli.html#installing-the-cli){: external} to deploy the platform.
 If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

 ## Log in to your OpenShift cluster
 {: #deploy-ocp-login}